Priw8/merlin/README.md

 **N**o clue what the last 2 letters could stand for lmao

 ### What is this?
 It's an ECL library that aims to make writing custom ECL code easier and more friendly.
 It needs a `thecl` version from commit `c63c782c0d4ac80b6562c6b679d81ca8e17ddede` or later.
-Feel free to join the [ZUNcode discord](https://discord.gg/fvPJvHJ) if need help or want to ask any questions.
+Feel free to join the [ZUNcode discord](https://discord.gg/fvPJvHJ) if you need help or want to ask any questions.

 ### Usage
 There are 2 ways to use MERLIN: